Spring Break in Europe – A Packing Guide

 This post is PACKED with shoppable links.
 Literally, you could click thru and buy everything linked here and be all set with a capsule wardrobe for your vacation and beyond.
 If you want to do that, Gd bless, go right ahead.
-But if not, you can still click the pink words and see the examples of what we’re suggesting – use that as your cheat sheet when packing.
-At the time of publishing, all linked items are in stock with full-size runs and available.
+But if not, you can still click the pink words and see the examples of what I’m suggesting – use that as your cheat sheet when packing.

 Here’s What You’ll Need to Pack:

 - Start with 3 pairs of pants/jeans.
-We suggest at least one black or dirty black pair.
-We are big fans of these, these, and these.
+I suggest at least one black or dirty black pair.
+I’m a fan of these, these, and these.

 - For every bottom, pack 2-3 tops depending on the length of your trip.
 Like this (love the sleeveless for layering) this, this, and this

 - Stay warm with 1 pullover like this or this and 2 cardigan type sweaters, like this, this or this

 - Leather jacket and/or a blazer (this one is amazing because of the stretch and the zip out dickies) And this lower price option is great too!